TRINIDAD, CUBA: CLUB AMIGO COSTASUR

 We paid extra for a Bungalow, and feel it was well worth the money.
 Apparently you can book and pay for a regular room via your tour operator and then upgrade on your own for considerably less via email or once you check in.
 The Bungalows are on the beach, and we had a double bed put in our sitting room and gave the kids the main room with two beds.
-I also saw single cots as an extra bed option but when I emailed to see if the had cribs the said they did not, so if you need an infant bed I suggest bringing your own playpen from home.
+I also saw single cots as an extra bed option but when I emailed to see if they had cribs they said they did not, so if you need an infant bed I suggest bringing your own playpen from home.
 It was cozy sleeping on a double when we have a King bed at home, but usually one of us ended up with a kid at some point throughout the night, and the beds were actually pretty comfortable compared to some Cuban resorts we’ve stayed at.

 The bathroom has a shower only, but we never had any issue with a lack of hot water.
 There was a dearth of counter space, but I rigged up a system in the closet next to the bathroom so we made out ok.

 The pool is a good size, and the baby pool was fun for the kids to splash in as well.
-We found the resort and pool areas pretty clean, and everyone seemed to be making good use of the pool tables, ping pong tables, and bikes you could sign out.
+We found the resort and pool areas pretty clean, and everyone seemed to be making good use of the pool tables, ping pong tables, and bikes that you could sign out.

 The beach was good and bad.
 I liked the fact it was protected from the sea so I never had to worry about a rogue wave coming and sweeping away my kids.
 The calm water actually encouraged them to swim as opposed to just splash around.
 But there is a lot of coral and sharp rocks and shells, so I couldn’t just let them run around freely without me constantly nagging to “watch your step” or “be careful”.
 Water shoes would be a good idea but my kids hate wearing them, and so do I, frankly.
 One day we took a cab (3-4 pesos) to Playa Ancon and it was lovely.
 The Ranchon Ancon rented palapas for 2 pesos/day, and the food was pretty reasonable and pretty good.
-There was a guy walking around with these awesome looking sandwiches, and we wish we’d seen him sooner.
+There was a guy walking around with these awesome looking sandwiches for $1 Convertible, and we wish we’d seen him sooner.
 When we needed to, we nipped to the Club Amigo Ancon next door to use the loo.
 Though the beach was much nicer at the Amigo Ancon, I would have hated to stay in a high rise hotel.
 I loved our bungalow at Costasur.

 The resort grounds are not that stroller friendly – the paths are quite bumpy – but you can walk off resort on the sidewalk for quite a ways.
 If taking a stroller into Trinidad, I recommend taking one that can handle rugged terrain.
 The cobblestones near Plaza Mayor are more like rocks jutting out of the road.

 One reason we keep returning to Cuba is the wonderful spirit of the people.
-My father passed away in New Year’s Day, and while I’m still amazed we were able to get a phone call to our room, we lost Cel service for about three days – possibly due to an overloaded system during the holidays.
+My father passed away in New Year’s Day, and while I’m still amazed we were able to get a phone call to our room, we lost mobile service for about three days – possibly due to an overloaded system during the holidays.
 There is a blonde woman who works reception – I so wish I had asked her name- she went above and beyond in arranging transportation for me to go into Trinidad to use the Internet at the Grand Hotel, as well as come to get me afterwards.
-She even offered me the use of her own Cel phone when she saw how upset I was.
+She even offered me the use of her own cel phone when she saw how upset I was.
 Our local Sunwing rep, Levis, really did his best to see if we could home early.
 As we traveled via a charter as part of a package, the cost to change our flights was exhorbitant.
 I tried to make the best of the last few days there for the sake of my kids, and everyone at the resort who knew what I was dealing with was incredibly kind and patient with me.

 In spite of everything, we loved this little resort, and would love to return.